imrushi/imrushi.github.io/content/posts/create-github-action.md

   - Using this composite action in your workflow makes your workflow configuration cleaner and more maintainable.
   - It is great for organizing complex workflows efficiently.

-Before we start, let's check what mistakes I have made.
-So, you can avoid these mistakes.
+Before we start, let's check what mistakes I have made so you can avoid these mistakes.

 ## Mistakes were made